CFP Exam Practice Questions & Study Tips

 Overview of the CFP Exam

 The CFP Exam structure and format, including the key topic areas covered.
-Understanding what to expect from the exam is crucial for success.
+Knowing what to expect from the exam makes a real difference on test day.

 Structure and format